outcoldman/docker-splunk-cluster/README.md

 role in cluster master defined with `INIT_CLUSTERING_CLUSTER_MASTER`.

 ##### Cluster Slave

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Require Indexing.
-- Does not require DMC app.

 - Sets clustering `mode = slave`.
 - Enables listening on `9997` for forwarded data.